Cidaas/cidaas-android-sdk/README.md

 After you get the success response from the ****registerUser()****, You may get a suggested_action like ****"DEDUPLICATION"**** in the data of success respone.
 At that time, you have to follow the following steps

 #### De-duplication
-  Deduplication is a process that eliminates redundant copies of user and reduces storage overhead.
-Deduplication techniques ensure that only one unique instance of user is retained on server.
+ User de-duplication is a process that eliminates redundant copies of user thus reducing storage overhead as well as other inefficiencies.
+This process can be triggered during registion itself by following next steps.

+When a user is being registered system does a de-duplication check, to verify if that is already existing.
+System then shows the list of potential duplicate users whose data seems to match most of the information entered during this registration.
+System then gives an option to the user to use one of the found duplicate record or reject all of them and register this new values as a fresh user.

+In order to implement above functionality few of the below methods have to be called.

 #### Get Deduplication Details

-To get the list of similar users, call ****getDeduplicationDetails()****.
-After getting the deduplication details there is a possibility for two actions.
-One is Register as a new user for this you have to  call ****registerUser()**** otherwise the user can login as a existing user for this you have to call ****loginWithDeduplication()****
+To get the list of similar users, call ****getDeduplicationDetails()**** .
+If this method is used, system uses some heuristic algorithms and finds out any similar user exists in system and returns them.

 > #### Note :- You can get the track id from thein the data of success respone of registerUser().